designsystemau/blog/src/posts/gold-design-system.md

     <img src="/images/gold-pr-diff.png" style="box-shadow: 1px 1px 10px #cccccc; border: 1px solid #e5e5e5;" />

-Practitioners are also invited to contribute directly at [GitHub](https://github.com/designsystemau/gold-design-system) or through joining our [Slack community](https://designsystemau-slack.herokuapp.com/).
+Practitioners are invited to contribute directly at [GitHub](https://github.com/designsystemau/gold-design-system) or through joining our [Slack community](https://designsystemau-slack.herokuapp.com/).

-Finally, if you would like to join the Maintainers group (TSC) and be a decision maker for this project, please contact maintainers@designsystemau.org.
+Finally, if you would like to join the Maintainers group (TSC) and be a decision maker on this project, please contact maintainers@designsystemau.org.
+Or if you have new feature ideas, please submit these by opening an [RFC](https://github.com/designsystemau/RFCs/pull/8/files).

 <br />